-II.
-Membership-Officers-Duties.
+11. Membership-Officers-Duties

-¶ 253.
-The general missionary board shall be composed of the bishops, the president of the Woman's Foreign Missionary Society, and three other members of said society; elected by the general society at its quadrennial meeting; one travin second providence eling elder and one layman from each of the general conference districts, and a secretary to be elected by ballot by the general conference.
+¶256.
+1. The general missionary board shall be composed of the bishops, the president of the Woman's Foreign Missionary Society, and three other members of said society elected by the general society at its quadrennial meeting; one traveling elder and one layman from each of the general conference districts, and a secretary to be elected by ballot by the general conference.
 The president of the missionary board shall be elected from their own number.
-The treasurer shall be elected by the board and may be chosen from outside of its mem-This board shall continue in office until the hers. close of the next session of the general conference and until others shall be elected in their places.
-Itshall have an annual meeting, a personal notice of which, signed by the president and secretary, shall be sent to each member of the board three weeks previous to the meeting and shall appear in two issues of the Free Methodist.
-If from any cause a member of this board shall cease to be a member of the Free Methodist Church, or shall remove from the bounds of the district that he represents, his place upon the board shall be declared vacant.
-Vacancies shall be filled by the board from the districts where the vacancy occurs, excepting the office of the secretary, which vacancies shall be filled by the executive committee.
-It shall be the duty of this board to act as an advisory committee. to its directors.
+The treasurer shall be elected by the board and may be chosen from outside of its members.
+This board shall continue in office until the close of the next session of the general conference and until others shall be elected in their places.
+It shall have an annual meeting, a personal notice of which, signed by the president and secretary, shall be sent to each member of the board three weeks previous to the meeting and shall appear in two issues of the Free Methodist.

-¶ 254.
-It shall be the duty of the board to take charge of all moneys raised for general and foreign missionary work, and appropriate the same to the extension and support of the general and foreign mission work, provided they shall appropriate all moneys to the purpose for which they were contributed.

-¶ 255.
-Titles to land purchased for missions in foreign lands shall be in the name of the General Missionary Board of the Free Methodist Church of North America, and deeded to trustees elected by the General Missionary Board, the tenure of whose office shall be subject to said board.

-¶ 256.
-The missionary board shall publish in the official organ of the church, quarterly reports of all receipts, and make full reports to each annual conference, of receipts for the preceding year; and to the general conference at its regular sessions of all moneys received and disbursed by them, and of the results of such appropriations so far as can be ascertained.
+- 2. If from any cause a member of this board shall cease to be a member of the Free Methodist church, or shall remove from the bounds of the district that he represents, his place upon the board shall be declared vacant.
+Vacancies shall be filled by the board from the districts where the vacancy occurs, excepting the office of the secretary, which vacancy shall be filled by the executive committee. - 3.
+It shall be the duty of this board to act as an advisory committee to its directors. - ¶ 257.
+It shall be the duty of the board to take charge of all moneys raised for general and foreign missionary work, and appropriate the same to the extension and support of the general and foreign mission work, provided they shall appropriate all moneys to the purpose for which they were contributed. - ¶ 258.
+Titles to land purchased for missions in foreign lands shall be in the name of the General Missionary Board of the Free Methodist Church of North America, and deeded to trustees elected by the general missionary board, the tenure of whose office shall be subject to said board. - ¶ 259.
+1. The missionary board shall publish in the official organ of the church quarterly reports of all receipts, and make full reports to each annual conference, of receipts for the preceding year; and to the general conference at its regular sessions of all moneys received and disbursed by it, and of the results of such appropriations so far as can be ascertained.

-¶ 257.
-The president of the board shall, with the consent of a majority of its members, make a general call from time to time, for special collections, to provide funds for any contingency that may arise in the mission field.
+2. The president of the board shall, with the consent of a majority of its members, make a general call from time to time, for special collections, to provide funds for any contingency that may arise in the mission field.

 III.
-General Conference Missionary Districts.
+General Conference Missionary Districts

-¶258.
+¶ 260.
 The various annual conferences shall be grouped in six general conference missionary districts, as follows: District No. 1-Genesee, Susquehanna, Oil City.
-No. 2-New York, Pittsburg, Ohio, East Ontario, West Ontario.
-No. 3-East Michigan, North Michigan, Michigan, North Indiana.
-No. 4-Wabash, Central Illinois, Kentucky and Tennessee, Oklahoma, Missouri, Arkansas and Southern Missouri, Texas, Louisiana, West Kansas.
+No. 2-New York, Pittsburgh, Georgia and Florida, Ohio, East Ontario, West Ontario.
+No. 3-East Michigan, North Michigan, Michigan.
+No. 4-Wabash, Central Illinois, Kentucky and Tennessee, Oklahoma, Missouri, Arkansas and Southern Missouri, Texas, East Texas, Louisiana, West Kansas.
 No. 5-Kansas, North Dakota, South Dakota, North Minnesota, Minnesota and Northern Iowa, Iowa, West Iowa, Illinois, Wisconsin, Platte River, Nebraska.
-No. 6-Columbia River, Washington, Oregon, Southern Oregon, California, Southern California, Colorado, Western Canada.
+No. 6-Columbia River, Washington, Oregon, Southern Oregon, California, Southern California, Colorado, Alberta, Saskatchewan.